 Aruba Taxi Fares

-Taxi fares in Aruba are regulated by the government through the Department of Public Transportation (DTP) and published on an official rate sheet.
-It's a solid system โ€” but the rate sheet itself isn't exactly user-friendly, and the date range printed on it (2018โ€“2022) makes people think it's expired.
-It's not โ€” those are still the current rates.
+Taxi fares in Aruba are set by the government through the Department of Public Transportation (DTP) and published on an official rate sheet.
+The system itself works.

-We made it simple: type in where you're going, see what it should cost.
 This site is free, independent, and not affiliated with any taxi company, driver, or government agency.

 Why we built this